JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 ### What's my pick-of-the-week or tip-of-the-week?

 My pick of the week would have to be Piazza.
 You may use Piazza to just connect with your classes, but it can really help connect you to companies for internships.
-If you go to your profile page at https://piazza.com/careers/dashboard#/my_profile, it can help companies see your achievements, languages learned, resume, and so much more.
+If you go to your profile page it can help companies see your achievements, languages learned, resume, and so much more.